 Dr. Guo Dong is an Associate Research Scholar at Columbia University’s Earth Institute, a Lecturer at Columbia’s School of International and Public Affairs, and Associate Director of the Research Program on Sustainability Policy and Management.
 He received his PhD in Economics and Education from Teachers College, Columbia University.
 Dr. Guo’s expertise lies in impact and evaluation methods and his dissertation focused on the labor market returns to public education spending in China.
 Guo also received a BSc in Economics from University College London, UK, and holds an MPA from Columbia University’s School of International and Public Affairs.
 He has conducted significant research on China, including on the reform and practice of the Chinese rural taxation system.
 Guo is currently working on evaluations of sustainability programs, development of sustainability indicators and frameworks in China, and expanding the Research Program’s work into China.
 He is also co-authoring a book with Dr. Bose on the use of green accounting and sustainability metrics by businesses and governments.

-Alison Miller, the Program’s Associate Director, is Deputy Executive Director of the Earth Institute, Columbia University, where she has worked since 2011.
+Alison Miller, the Program’s Associate Director, is a sustainability policy and management specialist and Deputy Director for Management at the Earth Institute, Columbia University, where she has worked since 2011.
 Miller received her MPA in Environmental Science and Policy at Columbia University’s School of International and Public Affairs, and her BA in Economics and International Relations from the University of Delaware.
 From 2007-2010, Miller worked as a business development associate for an asset management firm.
-She has co-authored papers and studies on climate policy, sustainability, and management and policy analysis.
+She has co-authored papers and studies on climate policy, sustainability, and management and policy analysis, and is co-author of Sustainability Policy: Hastening the Transition to a Cleaner Economy (2015).

-Kelsie DeFrancia is the Program Manager for the Research Program on Sustainability Policy and Management.
+Kelsie DeFrancia is the Assistant Director for the Research Program on Sustainability Policy and Management and an assistant lecturer in sustainability management at Columbia’s School of Professional Studies.
+She has co-authored papers, articles, and studies on sustainability metrics and Chinese environmental policy.
 She received her MPA in Environmental Science and Policy from Columbia’s School of International and Public Affairs and her BA in Environmental Studies and Spanish from Westminster College in Utah.
-Prior to attending Columbia, DeFrancia worked for the U.S. Geological Survey performing field work and geospatial analysis and has experience working internationally with environmental conservation programs.
+Prior to attending Columbia, DeFrancia worked for the U.S. Geological Survey performing field work and geospatial analysis, and in Latin America with environmental conservation programs.

 Hayley Martinez is a Program Manager at the Earth Institute, in the Executive Director’s Office, where she provides project management, research and writing support on a number of topics related to sustainability.
 She previously worked as a project assistant at the New York City Department of Health and Mental Hygiene for the Climate Change Adaptation Program.
 Hayley has an MPH in Environmental Health Policy from Columbia University, Mailman School of Public Health, and a BS in Psychobiology from the University of California, Los Angeles.